pkganti/WDI15_Homework/README.md

         + Is there anything that you'd like some further information on?;
         + Roughly how long did it take?

-If you don't mention anything in the comments, we will assume you had no problems at all with it!
+If you don't mention anything in the Pull Request comments, we will assume you had no problems at all with it!